Rustfahrtagentur/microcad/doc/README.md

 If you want to make your own libraries put you µcad code into the search paths or create a [plugin](libs/plugins.md) to embed Rust code.

+## Debugging

+There are several builtin [debug functionalities](debug/README.md) which help you debugging your code.